RakhithJK/Mailu-Mailu-wiki/Home.md

 * How is the configuration managed.
 * Explanation of file structure for each service in the project.

-Architecture:
-* location to describe how certain general features work in detail.
-E.g.
-  * authentication architecture
-  * integration of antispam in rspamd (instead of as milter)
-  * how dkim/dmarc/arc is handled
-  * admin that provides access to data stored in the database for all other services.
-  * Podop
-  * etc
-* Picture that shows how all services are linked to each other
-  * also describe what kind of communication we have between all services.

 List of all services (image name / technical name )
 services:
 * Admin / Admin
 * Imap /Dovecot